Cars · Resale guide

 Essential Checks

-- Test AC on max for 5 minutes — Ensure the AC cools effectively and quickly.
-Weak cooling might point to a low gas level or a compressor issue, which can be an ₹5,000-₹15,000 repair.
+- Test AC on max for 5 minutes — Ensure powerful and consistent cooling.
+Weak cooling means a potential AC compressor or gas issue (₹20,000-₹45,000 repair at a specialist).

-- Drive for 15+ minutes — Test acceleration, regenerative braking (ensure it feels smooth), steering response, and listen for any unusual noises or vibrations at speeds up to 80+ kmph.
+- Drive for 15+ minutes: Test acceleration (instant torque should be smooth), regenerative braking (should feel consistent), steering response, and listen for any suspension noises over bumps, especially at 80+ kmph.

-- Verify duplicate key is available — Ensure the seller provides both key cards.
-Getting a new key card from Tesla can cost ₹8,000-₹15,000.
+- Verify duplicate key card is available — Getting a new key card from a Tesla service partner or importer can cost ₹15,000-₹30,000.

 Insider Checks

-THE BRAKE & ACCELERATOR PEDAL TEST (Odometer Fraud Detector): Look closely at the rubber pads on the brake and accelerator pedals.
-A genuine low-kilometre car (say, under 40,000 km) will still have clear grooves and texture on these pads.
-If the pedals are smooth, shiny, or worn flat, the car has likely done significantly more kilometres than claimed.
-Brand new pedal rubbers on a 2-3 year old car are a strong indication someone replaced them to hide real usage, which could easily be a ₹1,00,000-₹2,00,000 hit to value.
+THE PEDAL WEAR REVEALER (₹2,50,000+ fraud risk): Look closely at the rubber pads on the accelerator and brake pedals.
+A car with 30,000-50,000 km should still have clear grooves and texture.
+If the pedals are smooth, shiny, or worn flat, the car has done significantly more kilometres than the odometer claims.
+Brand new pedal rubbers on a 3-4 year old car are a huge red flag – someone replaced them to hide real usage.
+This check alone can save you from a ₹2,50,000-₹5,00,000 loss from odometer fraud.

-THE STEERING WHEEL WEAR TEST: Run your hands around the steering wheel at the 10 and 2 o’clock positions—these are the spots that wear first from daily grip.
-On a genuinely low-kilometre car, the texture will be uniform all around.
-If the 10 and 2 o’clock areas are noticeably smoother or shinier than the 6 o’clock position, it means the car has been driven a lot, regardless of what the odometer says.
-Ignoring this could mean buying a car with ₹50,000-₹70,000 more wear than expected on critical components.
+THE STEERING WHEEL GRIP TEST (₹1,00,000+ usage indicator): Run your hands around the steering wheel at the 10 and 2 o’clock positions.
+These are the spots that wear first from daily grip.
+A genuinely low-km car will have uniform texture all around.
+If 10 and 2 are noticeably smoother or shinier than the 6 o’clock position, the car has been driven a LOT, regardless of what the odometer says.
+Replacing a steering wheel can cost ₹40,000-₹80,000.

-THE DOOR HINGE SAG TEST: Open each door about halfway and gently lift the outer edge upward.
-There should be almost no play or sag.
-Saggy hinges indicate heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
-If the passenger door sags more than the driver’s door, it could mean that specific door was replaced.
-Fixing a saggy door often involves hinge replacement and realignment, costing ₹10,000-₹25,000 per door.
+THE DOOR HINGE SAG CHECK (₹70,000+ repair): Open each door fully and gently lift the outer edge upward.
+There should be almost no play.
+Saggy hinges mean heavy use (thousands of open/close cycles) or that the door was removed during accident repair.
+If a passenger door sags more than the driver’s door, that specific door was likely replaced or heavily used.
+Fixing sagging hinges or replacing door stays can cost ₹20,000-₹70,000 per door.

-THE PAINT THICKNESS / FRIDGE MAGNET TEST: Factory paint on a Tesla is typically 100-130 microns.
-Use a paint thickness gauge (available for ₹500-₹1,000 online) across every panel.
-Readings above 200 microns usually mean the panel has been repainted, likely after an accident.
-If you don’t have a gauge, a fridge magnet will stick weaker to repainted surfaces due to the extra layers of paint and filler.
-Always check the ROOF—it’s rarely repainted unless there was a serious accident (e.g., hail damage), which could mean a ₹2,00,000+ repair was done.
+THE PAINT THICKNESS / FRIDGE MAGNET TRICK (₹1,50,000+ accident indicator): If you can, get a cheap paint thickness gauge (₹500-₹1,000 on Amazon) and check every panel.
+Factory paint on a Tesla is typically 100-130 microns.
+Readings above 200 microns almost certainly mean the panel has been repainted, indicating accident damage.
+If no gauge, use a fridge magnet – it sticks weaker to repainted surfaces due to extra paint or filler.
+Pro tip: always check the ROOF.
+Nobody repaints the roof unless there was a serious accident.
+Missing this can mean buying a structurally compromised car.

 Common Scams to Watch For (India 2026)

-Kms Rollback (Odometer Tampering).
-This is a classic.
-Sellers tamper with the odometer to show a lower reading, making the car seem less used.
-Always cross-check the odometer with service history records, the Parivahan app’s vehicle info, and the car’s internal ECU via an OBD2 scanner.
-Heavily worn pedals and steering wheel on a low-kilometre car are a dead giveaway.
+Kms Rollback Fraud: This is rampant.
+The odometer is tampered with to show a lower reading, making the car appear less used and more valuable.
+Always cross-check the odometer with service history records, the Parivahan vehicle info, and use the pedal wear and steering wheel tests.
+If a 6-year-old Model Y has suspiciously low kilometres (e.g., under 20,000 km), be extra cautious.

-Pending Loan / Hypothecation.
-The seller might not have fully cleared their loan on the car, meaning the bank still has a claim on it.
-Always verify the RC book clearly states “No Hypothecation.”
-If there’s a lien, ensure it’s cleared before making any payment, and get a No Objection Certificate (NOC) from the bank.
+Pending Loan / Hypothecation: The seller might not have cleared their bank loan on the car, meaning the bank still owns a lien on it.
+Always verify the RC shows “No Hypothecation” before making any payment.
+If it’s still hypothecated, ensure the seller provides a clear NOC (No Objection Certificate) from the bank before transfer.

 Seller’s Guide — How to Maximize Your Tesla Model Y Resale